 It’s no secret that COVID-19 has led to an increase in job losses and retrenchment worldwide.
 In fact, an estimated number of 26 million workers in America have filed for unemployment.
 You can only imagine the staggering number of those retrenched worldwide.

 Despite this, as a recruitment agency in Hong Kong, that aims to cater to a range of people such as fresh graduates and mid-level employees in industries such as the IT and tech industry.
 We believe that there is still light at the end of the tunnel.
 In fact, here are 5 soft skills that will help you expand your job prospects post-COVID-19:

 Learning a new skill is a great way to stay relevant in today’s current workplace.
 In fact, we encourage upskilling so much, we’ve written a number of articles on the topic.
 Despite not being a soft skill, we encourage employees in all industries to pick up a digital skill.
 It lets your employers know Some examples of digital skills include:

 Data Analytics: This refers to the process of inspecting, cleansing, transforming, and even the modeling of data.
-If you’re a fresh graduate looking to break into the tech and IT industry in Singapore — data analytics might be a skill to look into.
+If you’re a fresh graduate looking to break into the tech and IT industry in Hong Kong— data analytics might be a skill to look into.

 Digital Marketing: If you’re a Millennial, Gen Z employee, or a fresh graduate, the terms SEO (Search Engine Optimization) and SEM (Search Engine Marketing) might not be alien to you.
 Jobseekers with digital marketing skills under their belt might appear more attractive to potential employers.